DonThompson/FradBot/README.md

 * Platoons need to work together, squads are fairly independent - they run off w/o each other.
 * New platoons still need to get orders, similar to additions to squad.  follow that model.
 * Late add-on units to a squad run off by themselves, to easily die.
 Lock squads when they take off?
 Or wait until full?  or until some point.

+* squad gathering works!  platoon gathering not so much.

 # Setup